Alessandra

 Alessandra is a feminina given name, the Italian form of the English name Alexandra, derived from the Latin Alexandra and the Ancient Greek Alexándra (Ἀλεξάνδρα), is the feminine form of the name Alessandro.
 The name Alessandra has other forms in Italian, such as Alessandrina (derived from the Latin Alexandrina) and Sandra (a shortened form of Alessandra).

 In Italy, Alessandra was widely popular, especially in Florence, between the second half of the 15th century and the early 17th century.
 During this period, it was also recorded in archaic variants such as Alexandra or Lessandra.
-In contemporary times, the name has fallen out of use in Italy but survives among Italophiles outside the country.
+The name experienced a resurgence in the 20th century, rising to rank 5th among Italian girls born in 1976, and was especially common in Rome.